ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### What are the alternatives?

-> _“Risk communication and risk management efforts are destined to fail unless they are structured as a two-way process.
-Each side, expert and public, has something valid to contribute...”_ (Slovic 1987, p.285)

 In the following sections we'll introduce some collaborative techniques inspired by concepts from cognitive science and psychology.
 Each of these techniques attempts to counter some of the problems with traditional approaches to risk management.
 Experimenting with them should help your team to recognise the significance of risks in your project context.
 Longer term you might be able to build upon your team's experience and help to establish a lasting change in perspective on risks in your organisation.